Scheduled MonumentsEnglandHertford Castle: a motte and bailey castle south of the River Lea

 What is Hertford Castle: a motte and bailey castle south of the River Lea?

-Hertford Castle is a motte and bailey castle situated south of the River Lea in Hertfordshire.
+Hertford Castle is a motte and bailey castle situated in Hertfordshire, south of the River Lea in the town of Hertford.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009827.

 Who is responsible for protecting Hertford Castle: a motte and bailey castle south of the River Lea?